Achievable logoAchievable logo

 Brainwave activity

-• REM sleep: Distinguished by rapid eye movements, brain wave patterns similar to wakefulness, and a temporary paralysis of most voluntary muscles, allowing for vivid dreaming.
+• REM sleep: Distinguished by rapid eye movements, brain wave patterns similar to wakefulness, and temporary paralysis of most voluntary muscles.
+This stage is associated with vivid dreaming.

-• REM rebound: Occurs when deprived of REM sleep, leading to longer periods of REM when sleep is allowed.
+• REM rebound: When someone is deprived of REM sleep, the body tends to compensate with longer REM periods once sleep is allowed.

 Hypnogram showing sleep stages through a sleep cycle